shaft-dev/koneko.py/README.md

-no longer being updated due to the discontinuation of discord.py this code is also kinda messy and was never intended to be used outside of one server
+no longer being updated due to the discontinuation of discord.py <br>
+this code is also kinda messy <br>
+and was never intended to be used outside of one server <br>
 # koneko.py
 An in-progress python (from lua) rewrite of a multipurpose discord bot.